Homotopy Hubbard Trees for post-singularly finite exponential maps: The triod algorithm: determining the graph structure

-We are now going to show that an exponential dynamical tree is already determined (up to equivalence) by its kneading sequence.
+We will now show that an exponential dynamical tree is already determined (up to equivalence) by its kneading sequence.
 The following ideas, leading to the proof of this fact, are inspired by and in many parts analogous to results of \cite{BKS}.
 Let us start with a simple observation.

 \begin{Pro}[Distinct itineraries] Let $(H,f,B_{k_i})$ be an exponential dynamical tree, and let $p,q\in V_f$ be distinct marked points.
 Then $\It(p)\neq\It(q)$. \end{Pro}